MaxPiLab/handson-iot-raspberrypi/doc/intro_sensor.md

 ### 10. Calibaration

+A procedure that involves a comparison of the particular instrument with either a primary standard or a secondary standard with a higher accuracy than the instrument is to be calibrated.

+From the above definitions, it can be concluded that:

-An instrument’s Accuracy is a measure of its output‘s veracity An instrument’s Resolution is a measure of the smallest increment or decrement in position that it can measure A position measuring instrument’s Precision its degree of reproducibility.
+1.)
+An instrument’s Accuracy is a measure of its output‘s veracity.
+2.)
+An instrument’s Resolution is a measure of the smallest increment or decrement in position that it can measure.
+3.)
+A position measuring instrument’s Precision its degree of reproducibility.
-A position measuring instrument’s Linearity is a measurement of the deviation between a transducer’s output to the actual displacement being measured
+4.)
+A position measuring instrument’s Linearity is a measurement of the deviation between a transducer’s output to the actual displacement being measured.

+## Different Types of Sensors

+The following is a list of different types of sensors that are commonly used in various applications.
+All these sensors are used for measuring one of the physical properties like Temperature, Resistance, Capacitance, Conduction, Heat Transfer etc.

+* Temperature Sensor
+* Proximity Sensor
+* Accelerometer
+* IR Sensor (Infrared Sensor)
+* Pressure Sensor
+* Light Sensor
+* Ultrasonic Sensor
+* Smoke, Gas and Alcohol Sensor
+* Touch Sensor
+* Color Sensor
+* Humidity Sensor
+* Tilt Sensor
+* Flow and Level Sensor